Certificate of Occupancy or Home Occupation Permit from Department of Buildings

 What address to use if you hired a Registered Agent?

-If you hired a Registered Agent, such as Northwest Registered Agent ($125 per year), and you’ve used there address for your Registered Agent Address as well as your Business Address, you can’t use their address for your Certificate of Occupancy or Home Occupation Permit application.
+If you hired a Registered Agent, such as Northwest Registered Agent, and you’ve used their address for your Registered Agent Address as well as your Business Address, you can’t use their address for your Certificate of Occupancy or Home Occupation Permit application.
 You’ll need to use the address in DC where you are actually operating from.

-If you have any questions about your LLC’s Home Occupation Permit, you can contact the Office of the Zoning Administrator at 202-442-4576.
-Their office hours are 8:30am to 4:30pm, Monday through Friday.
+If you have any questions about your LLC’s Home Occupation Permit or Certificate of Occupancy, you can contact the Department of Buildings.

 Their website has an interactive chat option, or you can call them at 202-671-3500

 Their office hours are 8:30am to 4:30pm, Monday, Tuesday, Wednesday and Friday.
 On Thursdays, their hours are 9:30am to 4:30pm.

 Matt holds a Bachelor's Degree in business from Drexel University with a concentration in business law.
 He performs extensive research and analysis to convert state laws into simple instructions anyone can follow to form their LLC - all for free!
 Read more about Matt Horwitz and LLC University.